Business rates (NNDR) - popular questions

 National Non-Domestic Rates are a statutory tax levied by central government on those responsible for commercial property.
 National Non-Domestic Rates are also referred to as Business Rates.
 They are the equivalent of Council Tax for non-domestic properties.

-We accept payment by various methods, please visit our Business rate bills and how to pay for more details.
+We accept payment by various methods, please visit our Business rate bills for more details.

 If your premises become vacant, you may be eligible to an exemption from rates charges for up to three or six months.
 Commercial premises are entitled to three months exemption, after which full rates are payable.
 Premises which are classed as industrial, such as warehouses and factories are entitled to six months exemption, after which full rates are payable.